NStefan002/2048.nvim/README.md

 3. Squares with the same number will merge when they collide, doubling their value.
 4. The goal is to create a tile with the number 2048.
 5. Continue playing and try to achieve the highest score possible.
+6. The game will automatically save your progress, so you can continue to play it whenever you want

 ## 🎮 Controls